hyperledger/iroha-rfcs/001-config-overhaul.md

 the configuration resolution logic is located in other crates, such as `iroha_cli`.
 This makes the configuration-related code error-prone and harder to maintain.

+### Configuration Endpoints

+Iroha's API currently provides two endpoints related to configuration:

+- `POST /configuration`: Allows runtime updating of the configuration.
+As of now, it only supports modifying the log level using a request body structured as `{"LogLevel":"<level>"}`.
+- `GET /configuration`: Serves a dual purpose; it can either return the entire configuration in a JSON format or provide documentation for a specific field.

+The inclusion of this information aims to provide context for subsequent proposals discussed in this document.

+### Configuration ISIs

+Iroha 2's blockchain state, also known as the World State View, is manipulated by transactions containing Iroha Special Instructions (ISI).
+Among these instructions, there are specific ones designed to create (`NewParameter`) and modify (`SetParameter`) **chain-wide** configuration parameters.
+As of now, these parameters encompass `BlockTime` (`sumeragi.block_time`), `CommitTimeLimit` (`sumeragi.commit_time_limit`), and `MaxTransactionsInBlock` (`sumeragi.max_transactions_in_block`).

+The ISI set related to configurations isn't extensively documented, and there are concerns about its design and future applicability.
+While this RFC does not aim to redefine Iroha 2's instruction set, it's important to consider the existence of these configuration-related instructions for the context of subsequent sections.

+### Relative Paths Resolution

+Several configuration parameters in Iroha accept file system paths, such as `kura.block_store_path`.
+These parameters can also use relative paths, like the default value `./storage`.
+However, there's an inconsistency in how these relative paths are currently resolved.

+At present, paths are determined based on the current working directory (CWD) – the directory from which Iroha was initiated.
+For instance, if a configuration file with the `./storage` value is located in `/foo/bar/config.json`, but Iroha starts from `/baz`, the storage will materialise at `/baz/storage` instead of the expected `/foo/bar/storage`.

+While this behaviour isn't harmful, resolving paths relative to the configuration file's location might be more intuitive and expected for users.

+### Configuration Similarities with Iroha Client CLI

+Iroha 2 comes bundled with an official Rust-based client known as `iroha_client_cli`.
+The configuration of this client shares many similarities with Iroha's configuration since both are built upon the same foundational principles.
+While the primary focus of this RFC is to address configuration challenges in Iroha, the guidelines and solutions proposed here are equally applicable to `iroha_client_cli`.
+However, any changes to the client's configuration would be of secondary priority.

 ## Proposals

 The proposals outlined in this section are designed to collectively enhance the configuration system within Iroha.